mahshidhdi/android-sdk/docs/guide/initialization.md

 ```

-The initialization class is actually an Android `ContentProvider` which you will need to [register in your manifest](#add-initializer-class-to-manifest).

 Module initialization is performed in two pre-initialization and post-initialization steps.
 You will need to override the two methods `preInitialize` and `postInitialize` in your initialization class and define the actions to perform in each step.

 The SDK's initialization is performed in the following order: